Relations Between Adjacency and Modularity Graph Partitioning: Experiments

-The Breast Cancer Wisconsin Data Set \cite{mangasarian1995breast} is a widely used data in classification and clustering \cite{abbey2013stochastic} and it can be downloaded from the UCI data repository.
-The data contains 699 instances and 9 attributes.
-The attributes are measurements of the sample tissues.
-Each data has a label to indicate whether the tissue is benign or malignant.
-The data contains 16 instances that has missing values in the attributes, and the missing values are replaced by zeros in the experiments.
-To build the similarity matrix, the Gaussian similarity function with $\sigma=0.1$ is used.
+Synthetic data sets with observations from $100$ to $10,000$ are created, and for each of the data sets, the number of features is $10$.
+The experimental results are shown in \fref{synthetic}.

+From \fref{synthetic}, it can be seen that normalized adjacency clustering (the blue line) is about twice efficient as normalized modularity clustering (the orange line).

-\subsubsection{PenDigit Data Sets from MNIST database}
+\subsection{PenDigit Data Sets from MNIST database}

-The PenDigit data sets are subsets of the widely used MNIST database \cite{lecun1998gradient}\cite{zhang2002large}\cite{hertz2004boosting}\cite{chitta2012efficient}\cite{race2014determining}.
-The original data contains a training set of 60,000 handwritten digits from 44 writers.
-One subset used in the experiments contains some of the digits 1 and 7, and the other subset contains some of the digits 2 and 3\footnote[1]{The data can be downloaded at http://www.kaggle.com/c/digit-recognizer/data}.
-Each piece of data is a row vector converted from a grey-scale image.
-Each image is 28 pixels in height and 28 pixels in width, so there are 784 pixels in total.
-Each row vector contains the label of the digit and the lightness of each pixel.
-Lightness of a pixel is represented by a number from 0 to 255 inclusively, and smaller numbers represent lighter pixels.
-To build the similarity matrix, the Gaussian similarity function with $\sigma=1,000$ is used.
+The PenDigit database is a subset of the MNIST data set \cite{lecun1998gradient,zhang2002large,hertz2004boosting,chitta2012efficient,race2014determining}.
+A training set of 60,000 handwritten digits from 44 writers is contained in the original data.
+Each data point is a row vector derived from a grayscale image.
+The images each have 28 pixels in height and 28 pixels in width, which makes 784 pixels in total.
+The row vectors contain the label of each digit as well as the lightness of each pixel.
+A pixel's lightness is represented by a number between 0 and 255 inclusively, with smaller numbers representing lighter pixels.
+The experiments were conducted using three subsets consisting of $1\&7$, $2\&3$, and $5\&6$.
+The experimental results are listed in \tref{tab1}.